2023 Open Enrollment Checklist

 Plan administrators must provide an SPD to new participants within 90 days after plan coverage begins.
 Any changes made to the plan should be reflected in an updated SPD booklet or described to participants through an SMM.
 Also, an updated SPD must be furnished every five years if changes are made to SPD information or if the plan is amended.
 Otherwise, a new SPD must be provided every 10 years.

 The HIPAA Privacy Rule requires covered entities (including group health plans and issuers) to provide a Notice of Privacy Practices (or Privacy Notice) to each individual who is the subject of protected health information (PHI).
 Health plans are required to send the Privacy Notice at certain times, including to new enrollees at the time of enrollment.
 Also, at least once every three years, health plans must either redistribute the Privacy Notice or notify participants that the Privacy Notice is available and explain how to obtain a copy.

 Self-insured health plans are required to maintain and provide their own Privacy Notices.
-However, special rules apply for fully insured plans.
-Under these rules, the health insurance issuer, not the health plan itself, is primarily responsible for the Privacy Notice.
+However, special rules apply for fully insured plans, where the health insurance issuer, not the plan itself, is primarily responsible for the Privacy Notice.

 Model Privacy Notices are available through HHS.

 Annual CHIPRA Notice

 Group health plans covering residents in a state that provides a premium subsidy to low-income children and their families to help pay for employer-sponsored coverage must send an annual notice about the available assistance to all employees residing in that state.
 The DOL has provided a model notice.